top of page

 What issues do adolescent's seek help with?

-Adolescents see a psychologist for the same reason that adults do, they are struggling with managing their thoughts, feelings or behaviours.
-In addition adolescents are going through a rapid period of change and suddenly dealing with a much more complex world and having much more complex experiences which may temporarily overload their capacity to cope.
+Adolescents see a psychologist for the same reason that adults do - they are struggling with managing their thoughts, feelings or behaviours.
+In addition adolescents are going through a rapid period of change, suddenly dealing with a much more complex world, and having more challenging or novel experiences which may temporarily overload their capacity to cope.
 At this time some additional help to normalise the experiences and help to develop coping strategies may be helpful.

 Q2/